 Any person within the private or public sector with a strong success story and committed to helping meet the Oslo Climate Budget can become an Oslo European Green Capital Ambassador.
 This role primarily exists to promote visibility and the shared values of Oslo’s leaders, placing an emphasis on the city’s forward-thinking sustainable solutions.

 The Business Program launched a tool to facilitate sharing knowledge and experiences through cross-industrial mentoring.
-The mentors are experienced leaders or experts from established companies and entrepreneurs across private and public companies thematically focused on sustainable business solutions and the digital shift.
+The mentors are experienced leaders or experts from established companies and entrepreneurs within private and public companies thematically focused on sustainable business solutions and the digital shift.
 The mentees are professionals who are willing to learn and want to commit to the same agenda.
-Both mentors and mentees can join the program by signing up the app (Sprinter Wing) powered by Oslo Business Region and design.
-In addition, we will arrange five to six meetings throughout 2019.
-The list of mentors confirmed includes Per Elvestuen (Oslo Freedom Forum), Niels Astrup (Clean Sea Solutions), Cathrine Barth (Circular Norway), Dimitris Polychronopolous (Founders Institute), Anja Stokkan (Bymiljøetaten), Chris Hovde (Telia), Mathis Grimstad (Stor-Oslo Eiendom) and Fredrik Winther (2M2D).
+Both mentors and mentees can join the program by signing up via the app (Sprinter Wing).
+The list of mentors confirmed includes Per Elvestuen (Oslo Freedom Forum), Niels Astrup (Clean Sea Solutions), Cathrine Barth (Circular Norway), Dimitris Polychronopolous (Founders Institute), Anja Stokkan (Bymiljøetaten), Chris Hovde (Telia), and Mathis Grimstad (Stor-Oslo Eiendom).